How to Brew the Perfect Cup of Coffee in Just 5 Minutes: A Complete Guide

 -

-Use Freshly Roasted Beans: While beans have a long shelf life, they're at their best within a month of roasting.
+Use Freshly Roasted Beans: While beans have a long shelf life, they're at their best within a month of roasting (if not nitrogen flushed).

 - Grind Beans Just Before Brewing: Ideally, grind the beans within 3 to 5 minutes before brewing for the best flavor.
 The sooner you grind the beans, the more flavor you'll extract.